|Nutrition Facts (per serving)|

 A charcoal fire is perfect for grilling fish because the flesh quickly picks up a subtle, smoky flavor, but it tastes great on a gas grill too.
 And if you hate risking disaster trying to flip it, then this "no flip" grilled salmon recipe is for you.
 The salmon cooks on the skin side only, and the heat slowly transfers up through the fillet resulting in a moist texture.

-- 1 teaspoon vegetable oil
+1 teaspoon vegetable oil

-- black pepper to taste
+Freshly ground black pepper, to taste

-- 1/2 bunch chives
+1/2 bunch chives

 4 sprigs tarragon

-1. Prepare a medium-hot fire in a charcoal or preheat a gas grill to medium-high.
+Prepare a medium-hot fire in a charcoal or preheat a gas grill to medium-high.

-3. The skin will blacken but will insulate the fish and prevent drying out unless overcooked.
+The skin will blacken but will insulate the fish and prevent drying out unless overcooked.
 The surface of the salmon may appear slightly translucent but should be somewhat firm and very warm to the touch.